 - The price differential must be increasing as of the most recent observation.

-The weekly report for the current heating oil season shows the differential levels required to exceed the 60-percent threshold:
+The weekly report for the current heating oil season shows the differential levels required to exceed the 60-percent threshold for release.
+Historical reports are available here.

 |(Cents per Gallon Except Where Noted)|